 Qualification: A Level Art & Design (AQA)

-Course entry requirements: General A level entry requirements including a Grade 5 or above in art or by portfolio.
+Course entry requirements: General A level entry requirements including a Grade 5 or above in GCSE Art or by presenting a strong portfolio.

 Course description